All of Seattle’s public high school students to get unlimited ORCA passes under new Durkan plan

 Students at Seattle Colleges on city-funded scholarships would also get the unlimited, year-round passes.
 They’d be able to use the passes to travel to and from school, jobs and other activities.

-During her first State of the City address Tuesday, Seattle Mayor Jenny Durkan will announce a plan to provide free transit passes to all public high-school students.
+During her first State of the City address Tuesday, Seattle Mayor Jenny Durkan will announce a plan to provide free transit passes to all public high-school students by next fall.

 “At a time that our city is becoming increasingly unaffordable for families, we need to make transit more safe, accessible and affordable, especially for our young people,” Durkan said in a statement.